 Select a well-draining planting location that receives at least eight hours of sunlight each day.
 If planting multiple trees, make certain to account for sufficient plant spacing (at maturity) for each tree.
 Before planting, soak the roots of the bare root trees in water for at least one hour.

-Once the plum has become established, begin a regime of proper orchard maintenance which includes fertilization, irrigation, as well as pruning.
+Once the plum has become established, begin a regime of proper orchard maintenance which includes fertilization, irrigation, and pruning.